This post may contain affiliate links. Please read our disclosure policy.

 Can I make pizza dough in advance?

-Absolutely.
-Create your pizza dough, shape it into a ball, and lightly coat it with olive oil.
-Place the dough in a covered bowl and refrigerate for up to three days.
-When you’re ready to use it, let the dough reach room temperature—this usually takes around 30 minutes.
-Punch it down and allow it to rest, covered, for an additional 20 minutes.
-Then, it’s ready to be shaped and topped.
+Yes, you can!
+Prepare the dough, shape it into a ball, and lightly coat it with olive oil.
+Place the dough in a covered bowl and refrigerate for up to 3 days.
+When you’re ready to use it, let the dough sit at room temperature for about 30 minutes.
+Punch it down and allow it to rest, covered, for another 20 minutes before shaping and adding toppings.

-Can I add spices or seasonings to my pizza dough?
+Can I add spices or seasonings to the pizza dough?

 Ways To Use Leftover Ingredients